johnson-zhang-au/dbt-runer/README.md

     - OAuth app id (if OAuth is used)
     - OAuth app secret (if OAuth is used)

-And one for Snowflake OAuth if per user credential is used:
+Additionally, for Snowflake OAuth with per-user credentials, you will need:
 - Snowflake user (for OAuth only)

 ## Snowflake permissions to use the dbt-cloud-snowflake-demo-template dbt project